Doug Lawrence (jazz musician): Career

-Lawrence has been a featured performer at Carnegie Hall, the Kennedy Center, the Village Vanguard, the Walt Disney Concert Hall and at the international concert halls and jazz festivals including the Sydney Opera House, the Moscow International House of Music, the Blue Note Tokyo, the Nice Jazz Festival and the North Sea Jazz Festival.
-Since 1996 Lawrence has been, and is currently, the featured tenor saxophone soloist with the Count Basie Orchestra.
-In 2020 Lawrence began working with the iconic organist Joey DeFrancesco in DeFrancesco's "Tenor Madness" band.
-After Mr DeFrancesco's untimely death on August 25, 2022, the band briefly continued on with Dan Trudell taking Mr DeFrancesco's place on organ.
-This band featured longtime Harry Connick Jr. tenor saxophonist Jerry Weldon and Lawrence in a quartet or quintet setting.
-Lawrence also works regularly with pianist George Cables among others.
-Lawrence leads his own Trio, Quartet, Quintet or Sextet as well as a latin jazz band called Doug Lawrence y Su Nuevo Mexicanos.
+Lawrence has been a featured performer at Carnegie Hall, the Kennedy Center, the Village Vanguard, the Walt Disney Concert Hall, and at the international concert halls and jazz festivals including the Sydney Opera House, the Moscow International House of Music, the Blue Note Tokyo, the Nice Jazz Festival, and the North Sea Jazz Festival.
+Since 1996, Lawrence has been, and is currently, the featured tenor saxophone soloist with the Count Basie Orchestra.
+In 2020, Lawrence began working in organist Joey DeFrancesco's band, Tenor Madness.
+After DeFrancesco's death in 2022, the band briefly continued on with Dan Trudell taking DeFrancesco's place on organ.
+This band featured longtime Harry Connick Jr., tenor saxophonist Jerry Weldon, and Lawrence in a quartet or quintet setting.
+Lawrence also works regularly with pianist George Cables.
+Lawrence leads his own 3–6 piece combo as well as a Latin jazz band called Doug Lawrence y Su Nuevo Mexicanos.
 Lawrence frequently appears as guest clinician and artist-in-residence at universities and jazz camps around the world.
-In November 2023, Lawrence was inducted into the New Mexico Music Hall Of Fame, and on February 4, 2024, the Count Basie Orchestra won the Grammy Award for Best Large Jazz Ensemble Album, an album that features Mr Lawrence on numerous tenor saxophone solos.
+In November 2023, Lawrence was inducted into the New Mexico Music Hall of Fame, and on February 4, 2024, the Count Basie Orchestra won the Grammy Award for Best Large Jazz Ensemble Album, an album that features Lawrence on numerous tenor saxophone solos.

 Personal life

-Lawrence lives in New Mexico, USA.
-He has one daughter.
+Lawrence lives in New Mexico, U.S. He has one daughter.